smurphy13IIT/Galvin-ISLE-Site-Dev/README.md

 # Introduction

-This is the development and production infrastructure for INSTITUTION's SITE_NAME.
+This is the development and production infrastructure for Illinois Tech Galvin Library's development Islandora repository.

 # Requirements